ykcchong/OpenSpliceAI/experiments/benchmark_predict/notes.md

 ## task
 predict on grch38 chr1

-** Do not run in predict-all or debug modes

 ## params
 - flanking size: 80, 400, 2000, 10000
 - without vs with annotation
 - pytorch vs. keras spliceai model

 16 runs

+# special notes
+- Do not run in predict-all or debug modes
+- use the Live Preview (Microsoft) extension to preview the html outputs natively
+- tested the cli version, does not have as much information, but can redirect all outputs to files